Mindinventory/RadarKit/README.md

 The Radar Kit allowing you to locate places, trip neary by you Or it will help you to search out the people around you with the few lines of code..!!!

+We have used this Pod in a project where we discover the list of languages that user want to learn which they can see like below

 ![gif](/Screenshots/Bingue.png)

 To run the example project, clone the repo, and run `pod install` from the Example directory.